Flogistix/python-packages/README.md

 # python_packages

-This is the Flogistix python package repo.
+This is the Flogistix python package index.

 You can use pip to install packages from this repo with the following syntax: